nhuhth/Predictive-Analysis-Ecommerce/README.md

 * Rigorous building, training, and hyperparameter tuning of a Random Forest model.
 * Comprehensive model evaluation.

-The entire process is designed for easy reproducibility, with steps clearly documented in Jupyter notebooks (`DP_FE2.ipynb` and `FS_Model.ipynb`) and intermediate datasets saved.
+The entire process is designed for easy reproducibility, with steps clearly documented in Jupyter notebooks (`DP_FE.ipynb` and `FS_Model.ipynb`) and intermediate datasets saved.

 ## Methodology (Reproducible and Improved Workflow)